 At Australia's Royal National Park, you can go bushwalking and whale watching in the same picturesque location.
-Located just south of Sydney, New South Wales, in Sutherland Shire, Royal National Park (The Royal to locals) captures some of the most breathtaking views in Australia.
-With a range of activities including birdwatching, hiking, fishing, surfing, and camping, you control the tempo of your vacation.
+Located just south of Sydney, New South Wales, in Sutherland Shire, Royal National Park (the Royal to locals) captures some of the most breathtaking views in Australia.
+With a range of activities including bird watching, hiking, fishing, surfing, and camping, you control the tempo of your vacation.

 The Nitty-Gritty Details: Visiting the Royal

 The Australian government designated the world's second oldest national park in 1879.
 At 16,000 hectares (almost 40,000 acres), the diverse landscape changes from beach to grasslands to rainforest.
 Wildlife ranging from possums to wallabies, bats to reptiles, live in the park environs.
 And more than 300 bird species, including pelicans, have been documented.

 Plan a visit to Royal National Park during any season.
 Spring brings wildflowers, summer is great for the beaches, and whales pass by in winter.
 March tends to be the wettest month, and temperatures vary throughout the year from lows in the 40s F to highs in the mid- to upper 80s F.